 The utilities and stakeholders shall work to reach consensus in developing the specific metrics to address these reporting needs.
 The metrics may evolve and be amended over time.

 The list of metrics will be posted on the SAG website.
-The metrics will be referenced in – and lessons learned from reported metric data will be incorporated into each Program Administrator’s subsequent four-year plan filings.
+To the extent there are lessons learned and recommendations made from reported metric data, each Program Administrator will describe how they have been addressed in its subsequent four-year plan filings.
+Each Program Administrator’s subsequent four-year plan filings will also state the metrics that will be tracked and reported on in the next plan cycle.

 Proposed Effective Date: The policy will go into effect, in full, no later than for the 2024 program year.
 However, the Program Administrators will apply best efforts to address as many of the objectives listed in the bullets above as possible, and in a manner consistent with each utility’s 2022-2025 Plan Stipulation and future Plan Stipulations, in reporting for both program year 2022 and program year 2023.